science

 Conclusion

-Whether it is probiotic-packed foods or a simple supplement, increasing your intake of beneficial bacteria can decrease digestive problems and support your immune system.
+Whether it is probiotic-packed foods or a simple supplement, increasing your intake of beneficial bacteria can promote digestive health and support your immune system.
 It may require some trial and error to find the foods that please your palate, but your stomach will thank you!

 Take the quiz